zetadeceleste/Code_Challenges/README.md

 # Code_Challenges
-Technical tests solved with TDD
+Technical tests solved with some tests applied